pyladies/pyladies/www/_posts/2014-03-27-pyladies-events-at-pycon2014.md

 PyCon: Last year, PyLadies held its first auction at PyCon in Santa Clara and raised over _$10,000_.
 This year, we have the audacity to do it again!
 Come with thick wallets or your employer's credit card and bid on items contributed by OpenStack, Spotify, Rackspace, Facebook, the Python Software Foundation, Numerical Algorithm Group, and more!
 More information can be found [here][auction].

-If you have an item that you'd like to donate for the PyLadies auction, please get in touch with [Ewa Jodlowska][Ewa].

 PyCon Lunch with PyLadies
 -------------------------